nextbreakpoint/flink-k8s-toolbox/README.md

 Main features:

+- Automatic creation of Supervisor process
-- Automatic creation of JobManager and TaskManagers using StatefulSets
+- Automatic creation of JobManager and TaskManagers
-- Automatic creation of service for accessing JobManager
+- Automatic creation of Kubernetes services
 - Support for batch and stream jobs
-- Support for bare cluster or single job cluster
 - Support for init containers and side containers for JobManager and TaskManagers
-- Support for mounted volumes and persistent volumes claims
+- Support for mounted volumes (same as volumes in Pod specification)
-- Support for environment variables, including variables from config map
+- Support for environment variables, including variables from ConfigMap or Secret
-- Support for resource requirements
+- Support for resource requirements (for all components)
 - Support for user defined annotations
 - Support for user defined container ports
 - Support for pull secrets and private registries
 - Support for public Flink images or custom images
 - Support for single job cluster or cluster without job
 - Support separate image for bootstrap (with single JAR file)
-- Configurable task slots and heap memory
+- Configurable task slots
+- Configurable service accounts
 - Configurable savepoints location
-- Configurable service accounts
 - Configurable periodic savepoints
-- Automatic detection of failure and configurable job restart
+- Automatic recovery from temporary failure
 - Automatic scaling via standard autoscaling interface
 - Automatic restart of the cluster or job when specification changed
 - Automatic creation of savepoint before stopping cluster or job
 - Automatic recovery from latest savepoint when restarting job
 - Resource status and printer columns
-- Readiness and Liveness probes for JobManager
+- Readiness probe for JobManager
 - CLI interface for operations and monitoring
 - Internal metrics compatible with Prometheus